 What a Weeknight Dinner Looked Like in the 1970s

-Weeknight dinners in the 1970s were often built around speed, practicality, and the idea that dinner should happen even when the day didn’t go as planned.
-The meals could feel different household to household, but many followed a similar rhythm: plan with what you had, use shortcuts where they made sense, and rely on repeatable cooking methods.
+Weeknight dinners in the 1970s were often built around speed, practicality, and the idea that dinner should happen even when the day did not go as planned.
+The meals could vary from house to house, but many followed the same rhythm: work with what was on hand, use shortcuts where they made sense, and rely on repeatable cooking methods.

 Here’s a step-by-step look at how an ordinary dinner might come together.